sanchitkalra/ecell-inductions-11/README.md

  - Firebase Authentication
  - Heroku

-To use the project, create a `firebaseConfig.js` file in the format below
+To use the project, change the `firebaseConfig.js` file with your own config obtained from the Firebase Console in the format below
 ```
 var firebaseConfig = {
     apiKey: "YOUR_API_KEY",